-SHET Director David Gardner commented that the project would allow "the connection of new generation" and provide "a more resilient power supply"
+SHET Director David Gardner commented that the project would allow "the connection of new generation" and provide "a more resilient power supply".
+The project involves the installation of a new 1200 MW subsea cable between Spittal in Caithness and Blackhillock in Moray.

-The project involves the installation of a new 1200 MW subsea cable between Spittal in Caithness and Blackhillock in Moray to provide £500 million to support essential investment by SHET that will ensure more efficient transmission of green energy, enable increased use of renewable power in Scotland and secure energy supply to the Highlands and Scotland's cities."
+"Investment in energy infrastructure across the UK is essential to harness the full potential of new and future renewable energy schemes," said EIB Vice President Jonathan Taylor.
+"The European Investment Bank is pleased to provide £500 million to support essential investment by SHET that will ensure more efficient transmission of green energy, enable increased use of renewable power in Scotland and secure energy supply to the Highlands and Scotland's cities."